 Matthews, Hyman score 2 each as Leafs handle Blues

-Auston Matthews and Zach Hyman scored two goals each, as the visiting Toronto Maple Leafs beat the St. Louis Blues 5-2 Saturday night.
-The Maple Leafs snapped their seven-game losing streak against the Blues -- which dated to March of 2017 -- while opening their four-game road trip on a positive note.
+Auston Matthews and Zach Hyman scored two goals each as the visiting Toronto Maple Leafs beat the St. Louis Blues 5-2 on Saturday night.
+The Maple Leafs snapped their seven-game losing streak against the Blues -- which dated back to March 2017 -- while opening their four-game road trip on a positive note.
 Jason Spezza also scored for the Maple Leafs, and Frederik Andersen made 26 saves.

 Jordan Binnington allowed four goals on 11 shots for the Blues before Jake Allen replaced him in the first period.
 It was the first time Binnington has been pulled in 53 career regular-season starts -- and the first time he has suffered back-to-back regulation losses.
 Ivan Barbashev and David Perron scored for the Blues, and Allen stopped 15 of 16 shots in relief.